gohugoio/hugoDocs/content/en/hugo-modules/use-modules.md

 > [!note]
 > The module name is a unique identifier rather than a hosting requirement.
 Using a name like `github.com/user/project` is a common convention but it does not mean you must use Git or host your code on GitHub.
 You can use any name you like if you do not plan to have others import your project as a module.
 For example, you could use a simple name such as `my-project` when you run the initialization command.

-Then define one or more imports in your site configuration.
+Then define one or more imports in your project configuration.
 This contrived example imports three modules, each containing custom shortcodes:

 {{< code-toggle file=hugo >}}
 [module]